-Per Section 2.1.2 NTD Reporting, King County Metro will submit a compilation of all service and other operating data no later than February 28.
-King County Metro and Sound Transit will also complete a preliminary financial annual reconciliation of all reported NTD data no later than March 31 in order for both Parties to be able to submit their data on or before April 30 of each year for the prior year's costs.
+In accordance with Section 2.1.2 NTD Reporting, King County Metro will submit a compilation of all service and other operating data no later than February 28.
+King County Metro and Sound Transit will also complete a preliminary financial annual reconciliation of all reported NTD data no later than March 31 so that both Parties are able to submit their data on or before April 30 of each year for the prior year's costs.
 Furthermore, all financial reconciling items are to be prepared on an accrual basis to be included as part of the year-end reporting close and mutually agreed upon with adequate supporting documentation no later than March 31.

-If any reconciling items are identified after March 31 but prior to the completion of each agency's financial audit, the reconciling items, unless material to the financial statements of either one or both of the Parties, will be reflected in the next fiscal period.
-Sound Transit's Director of Accounting and King County Metro's Finance Manager of Enterprise Operations respectively will review such determinations on a case-bycase basis and reach a mutual agreement on disposition.
+If any reconciling items are identified after March 31 but prior to the completion of each agency's financial audit, the reconciling items, unless material to the financial statements of either Party, will be reflected in the next fiscal period.
+Sound Transit's Director of Accounting and King County Metro's Finance Manager of Enterprise Operations respectively will review such determinations on a case-by-case basis and reach a mutual agreement on disposition.